swiftlang/swift-evolution/proposals/xxxx-nested-protocols.md

 This proposal is purely an extension of the language's ABI and does not change any existing features.

+## Implications on adoption

+This feature can be freely adopted and un-adopted in source code with no deployment constraints.

+In general, moving a protocol in/out of a parent context is a source-breaking change.
+However, this breakage can mitigated by providing a `typealias` to the new name.

 As with other nested types, the parent context forms part of the mangled name of a nested protocol.
-Therefore, moving the protocol around is an ABI-incompatible change.
+Therefore, moving a protocol in/out of a parent context is an ABI-incompatible change.

-## Implications on adoption

-This feature can be freely adopted and un-adopted in source code with no deployment constraints and without affecting source or ABI compatibility.

 ## Future directions